Kurdistan Workers' Party insurgency: Dissolution

 On 27 February 2025 Abdullah Öcalan called for an end to the over 40 year conflict, with a disarmament and disbanding of the PKK.
 His statement was read out by the pro-Kurdish DEM party, whose lawmakers had liased between him and the government.
 On 1 March 2025 the PKK executive committee, based in northern Iraq, declared an immediate ceasefire with Turkey.
 Vice President Cevdet Yılmaz said: "A new phase has been entered towards the goal of a terror-free Turkiye. ...
 We hope that this opportunity will be seized, this effort will be concluded quickly and successfully,".
 The PKK asked for Öcalan to be released but gave no timeline for disarming and disbanding.
 Analysts said that if the ceasefire holds it could have consequences beyond Turkey.
 The Syrian Democratic Forces (SDF), which Turkey says is tied to the PKK, welcomed the ceasefire but said it did not apply to them.

-The PKK announced its dissolution on 12 May 2025; it was announced on the same day through a statement.
+The PKK released a statement announcing its dissolution on 12 May 2025.
 The group stated they had come to a point where their demands could be met via "democratic politics"; additionally, they cited the situation in the Middle East.
 The details of the PKK's disarmament remain unclear, and the statement did not specify if regional affiliates are affected as well.
 However, Turkey's military will continue operations against the Kurdistan Workers’ Party (PKK) in regions where it remains active, despite the group's announcement of its dissolution.
 Al Jazeera reported that the SDF "is unlikely to follow the PKK's lead and disarm."

 Erdoğan hailed the announcement as a victory for his "Terror-Free Turkey process", with the spokesperson for his Justice and Development Party stating that a "new era" could begin.
 Political analyst Seren Selvin Korkmaz described the disbandment as a turning point for Turkish politics.
 The Carnegie Endowment for International Peace described reactions within Turkey as "mixed", with pro-government groups crediting Turkey for the dissolution, while certain Kurdish people remained skeptical about the peace process.
 Iraq and Canada issued statements welcoming the PKK's dissolution.